pghvlaans/sbotools/development/index.md

 ## Incoming

-* Customizable color output with a setting to turn it off
+* Customizable color output with a setting to turn it on
 * A setting to turn off sbotools output wrapping
 * Installation status reporting in sbofind
 * Time-of-installation reporting in sboinstall